canonical/k8s-snap/docs/src/snap/explanation/epa.md

    fast packet processing, designed to run in user space, optimising network performance and reducing latency.

-This document provides detailed instructions for setting up and installing the aforementioned technologies.
-It is designed for developers and architects looking to integrate these new technologies into their {{product}}-based networking solutions.
-The goal is to achieve enhanced network I/O, deterministic compute performance and optimised server platform sharing.
+This document provides relevant links to detailed instructions for setting up and installing these technologies.
+It is designed for developers and architects who wish to integrate these new technologies into their
+{{product}}-based networking solutions.

 ## HugePages